Race Information and FAQs

 Portable toilets will be provided at both start areas, the finish and at each aid station along the course.
 ADA compliant portable toilets will be available at the start lines and finish area.

-Q: Marathon and half marathon race bags?
+Q: Half marathon race bags?

 Registered runners will be given a Governor’s Cup gear bag at packet pickup.
 Please write your bib number on the squares on the bag in large, easy-to-read, numbers.
 We will only accept the gear bags provided, there will be NO other bags accepted.
 Both start lines will have a drop off area and your bag will be transported to the finish area.
 Please do not leave any valuables in your gear bag.
 Please make sure your gear bag has your correct race number written on it in LARGE, clear, writing.